RedPillAnalytics/checkmate-examples-archive/obi/README.md

 BUILD SUCCESSFUL in 30s
 6 actionable tasks: 6 executed
 ```
 Notice that our `promoteImportWorkflow` task manages connection pools for us.
-Before our new metadata content is imported into the instance, we save the connection pool information as a JSON file, and then re-import it once the import process is complete.
+Before our new metadata content is imported into the instance, we save the connection pool information as a JSON file, and then reapply it once the import process is complete.
 You can see the connection pool files in the build directory:

 ```bash
 cat obi/build/repository/*.json